| Download The Book in PDF

 a transcript to assist in finding selected portions later during

-machine will generally not agree with one on another machine.
+IMPORTANT: Be advised that the index counter on onemachine will generally not agree with one on another machine.

 Counters measure arbitrary units, not feet, and vary even from